In-Person & Telehealth Counseling

 How to Recognize Low Self Esteem

-In Victimhood, individuals tend to fail in taking responsibility for their actions or emotions.
+In victimhood, the person tends to fail in taking responsibility for their actions or emotions.
 Instead, they actively look for ways of placing blame on external factors and often believe they are incapable of facing challenges.
 Self-pity is a coping mechanism that grants them the ability to avoid changing their circumstances or improving their situation.
+When someone constantly relies on victimhood, they leave themselves vulnerable and open to poor relationships where their partner is controlling and dominant.

 What are the Effects of Low Self Esteem?

-Productivity Issues: Self-doubt and a negative sense of self-regard can cause a person to struggle with productivity in their work or school life.
-This is because they become preoccupied with the idea that others are developing poor opinions or passing judgment on them, which then prevents them from focusing on their tasks.
-Risk-taking and making long-term goals can also be difficult as the individual may feel as if they are going to fail, making finding the motivation to try a challenge.
+Self-doubt and a negative sense of self-regard can cause an individual to suffer greatly in their productivity with work and school.
+The individual becomes consumed with the idea that others are developing poor opinions or passing judgements, which then prevents them from focusing on tasks.
+Risk taking and making long-term goals can prove to be very difficult, as the individual may feel as if they are going to fail, so finding the motivation to try is difficult.

-Disruptions in Social Relationships: Individuals who have experienced low self-esteem may find themselves facing disruptions in their social relationships.
-They may feel unworthy of love and tolerate unreasonable behaviors from partners or friends because they believe they need to earn respect and love.
-Alternatively, some individuals may engage in excessive bullying to mask their own insecurities.
-In extreme cases, the fear of rejection can be so significant that it leads to isolation and the prevention of seeking relationships altogether.
+Individuals who have experienced low self-esteem can find themselves facing disruptions in social relationships.
+Often, they find themselves unworthy of love.
+As a result, they may sometimes tolerate unreasonable behaviors from partners or friendships because they believe they need to earn respect and love.
+On the other hand, some individuals may engage in excessive bullying to mask their own insecurities.
+In extreme cases of low self-esteem, there may be a significant fear of rejection which leads to isolation and prevention of seeking relationships at all.

 We'll Explore the Roots of Your Low Self Esteem